weishengwu/eShopOnContainers---msft/GitHub-Actions.md

-> This page contains a brief setup description for CI/CD pipelines in GitHub Actions workflows.
+> This page contains a brief setup description for CI/CD pipelines in GitHub Actions workflows. `dev` branch uses that.

 > **CONTENT**